Administrative details of CS115/MAS115

 How to succeed in the course

-Prepare to spend at least 10 hours every week.
+Prepare to spend at least 10 hours on assignments and class preparation every week.

 Attend all lectures, quit all social media while in class.